digital-science/dimensions-network-gen/README.md

 # Dimensions Network Generation tool

-A Python tool that streamlines the process of creating network visualizations powered by data from Dimensions on Google BigQuery.
+A Python tool that streamlines the process of creating scientific networks visualizations, by using data from [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).

 ## Visualization